saucelabs/sauce-school/codelabs/Module1_SeleniumJava.md

 Download and install [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/#section=mac), a free version of the  IDE.
 It includes the entire ecosystem that you’ll need, tools to test and debug your code, and a sandbox environment that includes Java and Maven.
 This tool makes it easy to download and include the Java Development Kit and that makes the basis for your code, as well as the Maven build tool.

 **Java –** A high-level, statically typed language that needs to be compiled to machine language before you are able to run Selenium tests locally or in the cloud.
-Java is the foundational programming language that the test runner is built on, and can include Selenium and JUnit commands.
+Java is the foundational programming language that the test runner is built on, and can include Selenium and JUnit4 commands.

 **Maven –** Manages other required dependencies, as well as builds any application code you create.
 Maven helps organize and perform the tasks needed to build and execute your test suite.

-**JUnit –** An open-source, Java-based framework used primarily to create unit tests.
+**JUnit4 –** An open-source, Java-based framework used primarily to create unit tests.
 This tool includes an assertion library used to write tests, as well as annotations that allow you to run test methods (instead of building them out yourself).

 **IntelliJ IDE & Debugger –** This tool helps with the writing, debugging, and organization of your code.
 This includes features that make your code easier to read and organize.
-IntelliJ  provides  an interface where you can interact with other tools, such as Maven and JUnit, as well as test and debug code.
+IntelliJ  provides  an interface where you can interact with other tools, such as Maven and JUnit4, as well as test and debug code.

 ### Install JDK and Maven Globally